 - Only ever drink spirits with soda water or neat.
 Mixers, including tonic water, are full of sugar – about 8-10 teaspoons in one tall glass.
 Ditto fruit juices.

 - While quitting sugar, your liver is under a little strain as you detox.
 Drinking any more than one glass of alcohol with a meal per day will tax your system.

 - You may also find once you cut out sugar that your tolerance for alcohol is much lower and wish to avoid it while going through the 8-Week Program.

 - Although alcohol is low in fructose it is still very high in empty calories.

 - A beer is equivalent to a sausage roll.
-Two glasses of champagne is the equivalent of about 1/5 of your daily energy intake.
+Two glasses of champagne are the equivalent of about 1/5 of your daily energy intake.
 Yeah, hurts to hear!

-During the I Quit Sugar 8-Week Program we allow one glass of wine with dinner, up to five nights a week.
+During the I Quit Sugar 8-Week Program we allow one glass of wine with dinner a few nights a week.